- David Balch - Senior Web Developer

 - Tom Box - Project Officer

-Tom joined TALL in March 2005 but has recently moved into the Project Officer role.
+Tom joined TALL in March 2005 but since 2008 has been working in the Project Officer role.
 As such he is responsible for overseeing the development and delivery of a number of TALL's online courses and managing the procedure for requesting to use copyrighted material from third parties.

 Tom has a degree in Earth Sciences and a PGCE qualification in General Primary, both obtained from Oxford Brookes University.
 Before joining TALL, he worked on an online export, sales lead system for the Department of Trade and Industry.

-- Sue Dale - Administrative and Project Assistant
+- Sue Dale - Administration and Project Assistant

 - Sean Faughnan - Director of TALL